Mushu: Role

 In Mulan II, Mushu initially attempts to prevent the engaged Mulan and Shang from marrying, since a marriage would result in Mushu losing his position as Mulan's guardian; the ancestors are pleased with this as they see it as a chance to get Mushu out of power due to him bossing them around.
 Mushu travels with Mulan and Shang on a mission to protect three princesses, attempting to sabotage their relationship along the way while Cri-Kee and Khan try to prevent this from happening.
 After being forced to reveal his motive to Mulan out of guilt, this causes him to lose Mulan's trust.
 Following Shang's apparent death and Mulan's decision to take part in an arranged marriage, Mushu's guilt grows stronger to the point where he is even willing to sacrifice his job for Mulan's sake.
 When Shang is revealed to be still alive, Mushu redeems himself to stop Mulan's arranged marriage by impersonating the Golden Dragon of Unity.
+This selfless act causes the others to forgive him for his earlier misdeeds.
 However, Shang ends up combining the family temples, allowing Mushu to keep his job (upsetting the ancestors as their chance to remove Mushu from power has been ruined) and reveals himself to Shang.